SifatSikder/3-1/Design Pattern/refactoring_workshop/workshop_trivia_game/Readme.md

 1.Large Class: The class Game is handling 3 responsibilites in 1 class.
 So I divide the responsibility into 3 Class.
 Player,Game,Questions

-2.Oddball Solution: The function createRockQuestion() is returning a string which is ha
+2.Oddball Solution: The function createRockQuestion() is returning a string which I have dealt with deleting the method and replace Inline method

 3.DeadCode: The function isPlayable() is not used in the class so it is a deadcode hence i removed it.